macmanes-lab/orp_website/aws_setup.md

-# How to set up a clean AWS instance for the ORP
+# How to install the ORP
 ---

 If you are hoping to attempt a Trinity assembly, requirements for RAM = .5 * X million read pairs.
 For instance, to assemble 40 million paired-end reads using Trinity, you'll need a minimum of 20Gb of RAM.